gregnordin/notes_to_self/Blender/notes-Blender.md

 - &#9989; Animate single layer fade in.
 - &#9989; Animate sequential layers on top of each other, start with just bulk layers
 - &#9989; Then apply to channel layers made with boolean difference operation
-- Do more complicated boolean difference operation to get 90&deg; channel bends
+- Set AVI JPEG video quality to 100% with python
 - Do edge exposure case with secondary images
 - Do embedded different layer thicknesses and multiple exposure times
 - Try a semi-transparent material by using a Principled BSDF, Transparent BSDF, and Mix Shader
+- Do more complicated boolean difference operation to get 90&deg; channel bends
 - Make layers visually apparent
     - Slant layer edges so 3D printed edgefaces have a serrated look?
     - Wireframe outline for each layer that fades in with the layer?